 For your hardcore travelers or your clumsy adventurers the Life Proof phone case is a MUST!
 I have dropped and stepped on my phone.
 It has been subjected to freezing cold temperatures and one of the Nanny Kids accidentally dropped my phone in a river.
 Through all of that, my phone survived.

 If you know a traveler that doesn’t have a Life Proof case, get it for them.
 They come in lots of colors and protects a phone like no other case I’ve ever had.
-This stocking stuffer is sure to please any traveler.
+This is one of the best stocking stuffers I’ve ever recieved!

 Scarves are always a good gift.
 I may or may not have too many scarves.
 A few years ago the Nanny Kids got my the scarf in the picture above.
 The best things about this scarf is it has a zipper pocket hidden in it.
 The pocket is a perfect fit for my passport and my phone.